mad-jay/Analyzing-Sentiment-in-Tweets-About-ChatGPT-Using-Machine-Learning/README.md

 # Problem Statement

 -**Hard to understanding public perception:** The project aims to analyze the sentiment in tweets about ChatGPT to gain insights into how the public perceives and engages with this technology.
--**Informal and noisy language:** Sentiment analysis on social media is challenging due to the informal and noisy nature of the language used
+-**Informal and noisy language:** Sentiment analysis on social media is challenging due to the informal and noisy nature of the language used.

 # Objective